Tony Hall will step down from his role of director general of the BBC in the summer, after seven years heading up the British broadcaster.

 Disney+ is set to launch in a number of European markets on 31 March, the studio giant confirmed during a results call.

-Join IBC365 and Microsoft on Thursday 14 November at 4pm GMT to learn how an intelligent cloud can empower and enable media and entertainment organisations to achieve more.
+Join IBC365 and Microsoft on demand to learn how an intelligent cloud can empower and enable media and entertainment organisations to achieve more.

 In the first of series of reports on the new players launching into the streaming market, Tim Dams looks at the Apple TV+ offer – and weighs up its chances of success.